FatemehFN/consistent_groups_of_sms/README.md

 First the simplified Boolean model is read from a text file.
 The model then is analyzed to find the stable motifs and the conditionally stable motifs in plant-pollinator Boolean models in the work of Campbell et al. 2011.
 Then it finds three relationships between such stable motifs: dependence, mutual exclusivity, and logical determination.
 Based on these relationships, it finds self-consistent groups of these motifs that mutually exclude each other.
 These groups lead to attractors of the Boolean models.
 In plant-pollinator interaction networks the attractors correspond to stable community outcomes.

-## Data files

-There are model examples of plant-pollinator and plant-pollinator like networks in two directories:

-1. **plant_pollinator_models** is a directory that has several plant-pollinator models stroed in text files.
-The name of each text file consistes of thress number separated with an undeline.
-These numbers show the number of plants in that network, the number of pollinators in that network, and the network ID in the ensemble respectively.
-Each file contains the Boolean functions of the simplified model, i.e.,
-2. **plant_pollinator_like_models** is a directory that has network models with Boolean functions that follow the regularities in plant-pollinator models of Cambell et al..

-The Boolean regulatory functions of models used in the figures of the paper are stored in text file format in **Figures_data** directory.

 ## Operation files

 There are five modules each of which focuses on a group of operations that are similar: